Suddenly Remote: Product Managers in Transition

 Product Manager Matthews reveals how this concept is performed with his teams: “We open up Google Hangouts for a couple of hours and give ourselves opportunities just to relax, keep the conversation up, keep jokes, talk about our random situations across the world, who is locked down and who is in quarantine.
 It is a really unique opportunity to act like face-to-face time knowing that you are not.
 You start to realize that you are not on webcam anymore, you are just talking to a group of your friends you work with.
 It can really stimulate you and keep you going.”

 Some companies are getting creative in organizing virtual happy hours such as throwing a virtual karaoke party or a trivia party.
 These are fine, but the overall goal remains to focus on human connection.

 The Benefits of Remote

-Remote work can have certain challenges, especially if the product manager has always worked in an office.
+Remote work can have certain challenges, especially if the newly remote product manager has always worked in an office.
 The common solution is not to try to replicate the office, as remote work is different in nature.